Anjali Sud

 Anjali Sud (born August 13, 1983) is an American businesswoman and technology and media executive.
 She is the CEO of Tubi, the free entertainment streaming service owned by Fox Corporation.
 Sud was previously CEO of Vimeo for six years, until August 2023.
 She was appointed to the position in July 2017 and took the company public in May 2021.
 Sud sits on the boards of SiriusXM, Dolby Laboratories and Change.org, is a designated Young Global Leader of the World Economic Forum, and was listed as one of Fortune's 40 Under 40 rising business leaders in 2018.

 Early life

 Sud was born in Detroit, Michigan, the daughter of Punjabi immigrants from India.
 She grew up in Flint, Michigan.
 In 1997, at age 14, Sud left Flint to study at Phillips Andover Academy, a selective private school in Andover, Massachusetts, that she learned about at a local bookstore after her public school lost accreditation.
-Initially, Sud initially struggled in the new academic environment.
+Initially, Sud struggled in the new academic environment.

 Sud graduated from the University of Pennsylvania in 2005 with a B.Sc. in Finance and Management.
 During her senior year, she was rejected from every investment banking job that she applied for.
 In 2011, she received her MBA from Harvard Business School.